app-generator/adminator/README.md

 $ gulp
 ```

-At this point, the project should run in the browser.
+At this point, the project should run in the browset at address `http://localhost:3000`

 <br />